straut12/sj4u-gh/_pages/ref/hardware/raspberry-pi.md

 Notes for RPi4
 - Has dual display ports (having 2 screens is nice for working on projects)
-- Most likely need a fan and heatsink
+- Most likely need a fan and heat sink
 - Requires larger power supply and type-C charging cord.

 Other notes